bilus/reforms/README.md

     (js/alert "Signed up!"))
 ```

-1. `validate!` returns true if data is valid.
+1. `validate!` returns a truthy value if data is valid.
 2. This is data to validate.
 3. Cursor to store validation results.
 4. Validators.